A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 \subsection{Sequential Monte Carlo}

-The preceding strategies all hinge on the availability of a suitable parametric family for approximating the relevant probability distributions.
-This has clear appeal in terms of enabling explicit computations and general ease of construction.
-This is counter-balanced by the necessarily limited flexibility of parametric approximations, where even in the presence of an increased computational budget, it is not always clear how to obtain improved estimation performance.
-This can sometimes be ameliorated by the use of nonparametric approximations, in the form of particle methods.
-In particular, we will consider a sequential Monte Carlo (SMC) strategy based on importance sampling.
+The preceding strategies all hinge on the availability of a suitable parametric family for approximating the relevant probability distributions, enabling explicit computations and general ease of construction.
+This is counter-balanced by the limited flexibility of parametric approximations, where even in the presence of an increased computational budget, it is not always clear how to obtain improved estimation performance.
+This can sometimes be ameliorated by the use of nonparametric approximations, in the form of particle methods like sequential Monte Carlo (SMC).
 SMC can be applied to any state-space model for which we can i) simulate from both the initial distribution $m_0$ and the Markovian dynamics $M_{t, t^\prime}$ and ii) evaluate the likelihood $G_k$.
-Naturally, in this work, it is of particular interest to consider the application of SMC strategies to the (factorial) state-space model in \eqref{specific_SSM}.

-SMC encompasses a diverse range of algorithms which exhibit variations through their choice of proposal distribution and resampling scheme.
-It is out of the scope of this paper to review multiple available variants of SMC.
+Naturally, in this work, it is of particular interest to consider the application of SMC to the (factorial) state-space model in \eqref{specific_SSM}.
+It is out of the scope of this paper to review available variants of SMC.
 We instead prioritize conciseness by concentrating on the most widely-used instance of SMC, the bootstrap particle filter.